oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ### Setup auto-shutdown

-If you're like me and always leave your vm open, save some costs by setting up auto-shutdown based on inactivity:
+If you're like me and always leave your AWS EC2 instance open, save some costs by setting up auto-shutdown based on inactivity:

 1. Navigate to `/etc/systemd/`
 2. Use `sudo` and an editor of your choice to edit the file `logind.conf`